fishhead2567/MazeGeneratorApp/README.md

 * Enable panning on the maze.
 * Allow the view to be tied to the player solver.
 * Substantially reduce the hackiness of the rendering
+* Fix repetitions in the maze class.
+There are too many repeated blocks

 Changelog
 ---
+**V.2**

+-Added biasing to maze generation.
+Mazes can now be biased to vertical or horizontal corridors -Rewrote implementations for wall focus not cell focus.
+May reduce branching but much easier to deal with.
+-Added some randomization based on the roulette wheel algorithm

 **V.12**

 -Added option to export maze to OBJ in UI integrated CLI tool